 This course will examine the theoretical and empirical basis of human development across the lifespan.
 Attention will be given to physical, cognitive, emotional, and social growth, from infancy to late adulthood.
-Prerequisite: PSY 201 or consent of instructor
+Prerequisite: PSY 201 3 semester credits

 PSY 267 Human Sexuality